projg2/gpep517/README.rst

 gpep517 aims to minimize the dependency footprint to ease boostrap.
 At the moment, it depends on two packages:

-1. tomli_ for TOML parsing (intended to be replaced by stdlib in py3.11)
+1. tomli_ for TOML parsing in Python < 3.11

 2. installer_ for wheel installation